-\$400 per capita, or roughly half of the aid under the broad definition.
+In this section, we explore the robustness of our results to alternative modeling assumptions and measurement definitions.
+First, we examine how our estimates change when we use a narrow, rather than broad, measure of federal aid.
+In this case, we base our measure of federal aid only on the direct aid received by a state or local government.
+As shown in Table 1, the average amount of aid received by governments under this definition is approximately \$400 per capita, or roughly half of the aid under the broad definition.
 Columns 1-4 in Table 4 shows the results using this measure.
-The pattern of results is similar to the main table, except that the magnitude of the coefficients has increased considerably; the relatively lower amount of aid received by governments now translates into a larger effect on their pension contributions - 13 percent of the ADC, as compared with five percent in Table 3.
+The pattern of results is similar to the main table, except that the magnitude of the coefficients has increased considerably; the relatively lower amount of aid received by governments now translates into a larger effect on their pension contributions - 13 percentage points of the ADC, as compared with five percentage points in Table 3.

 As another means of assessing the robustness of our findings to alternative measures of aid, we also explore the effect of aggregating all pension contributions and federal aid to the state level.
 That is, we sum up all of the pension contributions within a state by totaling contributions from state and local pensions plans and treat each state's total as a single observation.
 This enables us to account for the fungibility of aid across different levels of government.
 These results are presented in columns 5-8 in Table 4.
-The coefficients are slightly smaller than the main effects - three percent vs five percent - due to the larger amount of aid dollars that are counted, however the 2SLS coefficients remain significant at the one percent level.
-Thus, while the magnitude of our coefficients varies somewhat according to how we measure federal aid, our overarching conclusion that states increased their contributions relative to the ADC remains unchanged.
+The coefficients are slightly smaller than the main effects due to the larger amount of aid dollars that are counted - three percentage points vs five percentage points.
+However, the 2SLS coefficients remain significant at the one percent level.
+Thus, while the magnitude of our coefficients vary somewhat according to how we measure federal aid, our overarching conclusion that states increased their contributions relative to the ADC remains unchanged.

-To investigate the effect of weighting, we present results from unweighted regressions in appendix Table A4.
-The OLS specifications looks almost identical to the main results, while the 2SLS specifications produce slightly larger coefficients - 0.07 vs 0.05.
+To investigate the effect of weighting, we present results from unweighted regressions in Appendix Table A4.
+The OLS specifications look almost identical to the main results, while the 2SLS specifications produce slightly larger coefficients - 0.07 vs 0.05.
 Both of the 2SLS coefficients are significant at the one percent level.
 The unweighted regressions do have lower F-stats in the first stage - 105-106 vs 363-391 - leading us to prefer the weighted regressions for statistical as well as substantive reasons.

 Next, we examine how our estimates change when we use a measure of Congressional representation that apportions to local governments on the basis of their share of a state's population.
-As shown in appendix Table A5, the coefficient estimates are completely unchanged, though in this case the F-stats are considerably lower, implying that measuring Congressional representation at the state level is more highly correlated with federal pandemic stimulus aid than measures that apportion representation at the local level.
+As shown in Appendix Table A5, the coefficient estimates are completely unchanged, though in this case the F-stats are lower, implying that measuring Congressional representation at the state level is more highly correlated with federal pandemic stimulus aid than measures that apportion representation at the local level.